elaine-ho/Forever_Machine_Learning/docs/final.md

 **Learning Rate**

 To find the ideal learning rate, we employed a similar strategy.
 We started with learning rate 1 and decreased by powers of 10.
 Learning rates 1 and 0.1 performed very poorly while learning rates 0.01, 0.001, and 0.0001 were able to learn the general shape of the image.
-We decided that learning rate  1e-3 or 0.001 is the best because the PSNR and SSIM are the highest (higher the better) and the MSE is the lowest out of the later three learning rates.
-The color of the cloud was slightly off in comparison to learning rate 1e-4 but the image also looked less blurry while the blue hue in the sky was more smoothed out.
+We decided that learning rate  1e-3 or 0.001 is the best because the PSNR/SSIM are the highest (higher the better) and the color distance/MSE is the lowest in the sample prediction.
+The average values of the color difference, MSE, PSNR, and SSIM for all predictions were also very close for the later 3 so we decided on the middle learning rate.

 Learning Rate | Sample Prediction | L1 Loss Function
 --------------|-------------------|-------------------